dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 Check buttons are buttons whose setting can be toggled on and off.
 Like radio buttons, they are often implemented in groups, although unlike radio buttons, they are frequently used individually.
-For more information about creating groups of check buttons, see `See Button boxes <tour.htm#34577>`_.
+For more information about creating groups of check buttons, see `Button boxes <tour.htm#34577>`_.

 .. code-block:: dylan